 Learn how to become a web designer and start making money this summer.

 Who knew that your ride could also be a way for you to create a side income?
-Becoming a Lyft driver is a convenient way to make money all while simply driving people around your neighborhood.
+Becoming an Uber driver is a convenient way to make money all while simply driving people around your neighborhood.
 Trips range from a few miles to different cities and around the country.

-Does driving sound like your fit?
-Begin your career with Lyft and start creating a consistent side income with this flexible summer job.
+If driving sounds like a fit for you, start creating a consistent side income with this flexible summer job.

 Summer months mean traveling and family vacation.
 This also creates a need for individuals as they need someone to care for their pets while they are away.
 Once more, people often are willing to pay good money just to make sure their furry friend is well cared for while they are gone.